YazanSneneh/reading-notes-201/class-03.md

   * falsy values treated as false while truthy values treated as true.
   * falsy values are : 0, '', false, NaN, variable with no value, undefined.
   * truthy values are :number not 0, not empty string, var with value.

+## STRICT MODE:
+- it's a javascript mode  when i use it, i will apply striction on langauge. that means it will modify the default behaviour of the javascript language.
+- for example i need to define a variable to start using it, in javascript it allow me to use variable name and store data inside it these mistakes might cause me problem in the future, so we apply strict mode to prevent me from doing this.
+* to use it : 'use strict'